dlindahl/2018.jsconf.us/content/scholarships.md

 ## What's Included

-All scholarship awardees will be provided with a full access ticket to the entire conference including all talks, activities, meals, and social events.
-Travel and accommodation reimbursement may be available depending on our scholarship budget and will be awarded on a case-by-case basis.
+All scholarship awardees will be provided with a full access ticket to the entire conference, including all talks, activities, meals, and social events.
+Travel and accommodation reimbursement may be available, depending on our scholarship budget, and will be awarded on a case-by-case basis.

 ## Application Process

 All applicants will fill out an on-line scholarship application form.
 This form will contain the basics like your name and contact information as well as a free-form text area.
 This is your chance to tell us your story!

 Once the scholarship application window closes, our scholarship selection committee will review all of the submitted applications.
-They will then award scholarships based on our eligibility criteria and the details of each applicants story.
+They will then award scholarships based on our eligibility criteria and the details of each applicant's story.

-We value your time and understand that planning several days away from work and/or family can be stressful.
+We value your time, and we understand that planning several days away from work and/or family can be stressful.
 We will notify all applicants of the outcome of their application as soon as our selection committee has finished.
 In the event that a scholarship awardee is unable to accept, the unfulfilled scholarship will be offered to the next eligible applicant, time permitting.

 > Our Opportunity Scholarship application process will open soon!
-[Stay tuned for more information!](https://twitter.com/JSConfUS)
+[Stay tuned for more information!](https://twitter.com/JSConfUS).

 ## Contact

-If you have any questions about our Opportunity Scholarship, please feel free to contact us at [derek@jsconf.us](mailto:derek@jsconf.us) or via Twitter by following [@JSConfUS](https://twitter.com/JSConfUS)
+If you have any questions about our Opportunity Scholarship, please feel free to contact us at [derek@jsconf.us](mailto:derek@jsconf.us) or via Twitter by tweeting at [@JSConfUS](https://twitter.com/JSConfUS).
+DMs are open!

 ## Want to Contribute?